 So what exactly does Lightspeed do?
-The company provides omni-channel commerce SaaS (software as a service) platforms.
-The company's software allows customers to engage with its consumers, manage their operations, accept payments and overall provide a suite of tools utilized to grow their businesses.
+The company provides omnichannel commerce SaaS (software as a service) platforms.
+The company's software allows customers to engage with its consumers, manage their operations, accept payments and provide a suite of tools to grow their businesses.

-The company has exposure all over the globe including Canada, the Netherlands, and Australia.
+The company has global exposure, including Canada, the Netherlands, and Australia.
 However, the bulk of its revenue is generated in the United States.
-The company serves over 156,000 customer locations and has grown gross transaction volume at a 53% pace annually since 2019.
+The company serves over 156,000 customer locations and has grown gross transaction volume at a lightning-fast pace.

-At the time of writing, the company has nearly $1.2B on the balance sheet in unrestricted cash, which should allow it to drive further growth via acquisition.
-Some notable acquisitions as of late have included Ecwid and NuORDER, which although came at extensive premiums, are expected to drive strong growth for the company moving forward.
+At the time of writing, the company has nearly $900M on the balance sheet in unrestricted cash, which should allow it to navigate this rough economic environment.
+Some notable acquisitions as of late have included Ecwid and NuORDER, which, although they came at extensive premiums and were heavily criticized, are expected to drive strong growth for the company moving forward.

-Unlike Shopify and Nuvei, Lightspeed is likely a couple of years away from profitability.
+Unlike Shopify and Nuvei, Lightspeed is likely a few years from profitability.
+The company doesn't expect to be profitable until Fiscal 2024.
 However, investors should be concerned with the growth of the top line instead, as this company's main priority is rapid growth and expansion.

 Overall, these Canadian financial technology companies will continue to drive the future

-As companies expand into new verticals in the fintech ecosystem, much like Lightspeed and Shopify have done, it unlocks new opportunities for Canadians to get exposure to the fintech space.
-Whether it be payroll, online payments, analytics, e-commerce, or even blockchain, there are many more Canadian fintech stocks to look at.
+As companies expand into new verticals in the fintech ecosystem, much like Lightspeed and Shopify have, it unlocks new opportunities for Canadians to get exposure to the fintech space.
+Whether it be payroll, online payments, analytics, e-commerce, or even blockchain, there are many more Canadian fintech stocks.

-In this piece, we just highlighted 3 of the larger more prominent ones.
+In this piece, we highlighted 3 of the larger, more prominent ones.
 If you're interested in exploring others, have a look at smaller cap options like Mogo and Payfare.
 And, for a crypto option, Banxa Holdings.